escapingSamsara/snake_game01/README.md

 # snake_game01

-this is a workin in progress snake-like game. with collision models and increasing score on eating an apple. it is a snake version with walls and game over functionalities.
+this is a work in progress snake-like game. with collision models and increasing score on eating an apple. it is a snake version with walls and game over functionalities.